1974 Israeli Labor Party leadership election: Candidates

 In contrast to Peres' lengthy Knesset and Labor Party experience, Rabin had only been a Labor Party member of the Knesset for a few months.
 Rabin's resume had extensive military background, but little political experience.
 Rabin was, ultimately, the first Labor Party leader not to have first been a member of the party's leadership ranks.
 Rabin held the backing of the "Old Guard" of the Labor Party.
 Nevertheless, Peres managed to receive significant support in the vote.

 Results

-The election was held by secret ballot.
+The election was held by a secret ballot of the party's central committee.